Treatment for Sixth Nerve Palsy

 Corticosteroids, for sixth nerve palsy caused by inflammation

-Surgery or chemotherapy, for sixth nerve palsy caused by a tumor
+Surgery or chemotherapy, for sixth nerve palsy caused by a tumor, hydrocephalus, or an aneurysm

 Sometimes, there is no treatment available for the underlying cause.